-OP Financial Group is comprised of the amalgamation of member cooperative banks and those companies outside the amalgamation of which entities belonging to the amalgamation hold more than half of the total votes.
+OP Financial Group is comprised of the amalgamation of the member cooperative banks and those non-amalgamation entities of which entities belonging to the amalgamation hold more than half of the total votes.
 The extent of OP Financial Group differs from that of the amalgamation of the member cooperative banks in that OP Financial Group subsumes companies other than credit and financial institutions or service companies.
 The most important of these are the insurance companies with which the amalgamation forms a financial and insurance conglomerate.
-In addition, the Omasairaala Oy hospital belongs to the Group.
+In addition, Omasairaala Oy, a hospital, belongs to the Group.

-More detailed information on the legal structure of OP Financial Group and the amalgamation of the member cooperative banks can be found in the financial statements of OP Financial Group.
+More detailed information on the legal structure of OP Financial Group and the amalgamation of the member cooperative banks can be found in the Financial Statements of OP Financial Group.
 The amalgamation of the member cooperative banks does not form a corporate group, as referred to in the Accounting Act, or a consolidation group, as referred to in the Act on Credit Institutions.
 The central cooperative of the amalgamation prepares consolidated financial statements as referred to in Section 9 of the Act on the Amalgamation of Deposit Banks.